Homosexuality's Evolutionary Origins

 Loss Of Human Sexual Instinct Made Homosexuality Natural

-The theory of human sexual evolution appearing on this website was first published in two installments in the Journal of the Gay and Lesbian Medical Association in spring and summer 2000 (True Nature – A Theory Of Human Sexual Evolution, C. Gomes, JGLMA Vol.4, No.1 and JGLMA Vol.4, No.2.
-Contained here-in, are also important new insights gained since publication.
+The theory of human sexual evolution appearing on this website was first published in two installments in the Journal of the Gay and Lesbian Medical Association in 2000 (True Nature – A Theory Of Human Sexual Evolution, C. Gomes, JGLMA Vol.4, No.1 and JGLMA Vol.4, No.2).

 This ever-present homosexual bias in humans remained unsuspected till now because the ubiquity of heterosexuality always presented an overarching prejudice when interpreting human sexual history, and also because a theoretical framework capable of making sense of its perplexing and contradictory nature was lacking.